 Your choice of camera angle should ultimately reflect what kind of shot you’re trying to achieve.
 For instance, if you want to look big and tough, you might want whoever is taking the photo to crouch down and shoot you at an up angle.

-To gauge whether you look natural or forced, collect a handful of photos and put them on Photofeeler for some free, easy feedback.
+To gauge whether you look natural or forced, collect a handful of photos and put them on Photofeeler for free, easy feedback.

 Here are the individual scores it got from each person: